Table of Contents

-Sanctification takes place when a person holds to Christ daily by study of the Word and prayer (1 Timothy 4:5).
+Sanctification takes place when a person holds to Christ daily by study of the Word, prayer and witnessing (1 Timothy 4:5).
 The Christian will allow the Lord to do His will in his life.
 The only way, he stops this process is to disconnect himself from the Lord.
 As the believer maintains his relationship with the Lord, divine change will take hold of his will, affections, and plans.
-Then, good works will become possible (Matthew 5:14–16).
+Then, good works will be the fruit of the Spirit in the life of the believer (Matthew 5:14–16).
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do” (Ephesians 2:10).

 Thus, works are not a cause but an effect of salvation (Romans 3:31).
 “Whoever has been born of God does not sin, for His seed remains in him; and he cannot sin, because he has been born of God” (1 John 3:9).
 The converted believer will bring forth the “fruit in keeping with repentance” (Matthew 3:8; Galatians 5:16).